One of the most common character traits associated with addiction personalities and persons is low self-esteem.

 Low-self esteem is a thinking disorder

 Self-esteem is defined as how you value and see yourself.
-If you take yourself in high regard, then you would have high self-esteem.
+If you take yourself in high regard, then you will have high self-esteem.

-Those who do not have confidence in their own worth would indicate a person who has low self-esteem.
+Those who do not have confidence in their own worth would indicate a person with low self-esteem.